Last updated July 2026

 | Cost | Free |

-About the Walk
+About the Atene Viewpoint Walk

-The Atene Viewpoint Walk begins at the Atene Road car park on the Whanganui River Road, roughly 40 minutes from Whanganui.
-The track follows an historic roadway constructed in 1959 — never completed, it now forms the walking route.
-It passes through a mixture of native bush and farmland, with stiles to cross over farm fences along the way.
+The Atene Viewpoint Walk begins at the Atene Road car park on the Whanganui River Road.
+The route follows an historic roadway built in 1959 by the former Ministry of Works and Development during investigations for a Whanganui River hydro-electric power generation scheme.
+The roadway was never completed and now serves as the walking track through a mix of native bush and farmland, with stiles crossing farm fences.

-What Visitors Say
+What Visitors Often Say

 Where to Learn More